ancient-world-citation-analysis/Akkadian_NLP/README.md

 # Akkadian_NLP
-JupyterBook for the Akkadian datasets in conllu format
+Jupyternotebooks and Akkadian datasets in conllu format